Khaled Mashud: One Day Internationals

 Mashud was a vital member of the triumphant Bangladesh team in the 1997 ICC trophy.
 There, he topped the batting averages for his country, scoring 92 runs and getting out only once.
-He was MoM in the SF against Scotland after scoring 70 and sharing a 115 run partnership with Aminul Islam.
+He was the Man of the Match against Scotland after scoring 70 runs and sharing a 115 run partnership with Aminul Islam.
 In the final, he scored a quickfire 15* from just 7 deliveries to take Bangladesh home to a last ball victory.
 His innings included two massive hits for six.
 He also enjoyed a highly successful time behind the stumps with 12 catches and 11 stumpings.

 Mashud had little chance to show his mettle as a one-day batsman, as he almost inevitably came to bat with his team struggling.
-Still, he managed to get a top score of 71*, against the Australians in 2005.
+Still, he managed to get a top score of 71* runs, against the Australians in 2005.
 With the Bangladesh spinners being more effective in limited-over games, Mashud had more chance to show his class.
 His 91 catches and 35 stumpings in ODI testify to that.

 Mashud had a brief stint as captain of Bangladesh.
 But, he lost his captaincy in acrimonious circumstances following the 2003 World Cup in Africa.
 Bangladesh suffered defeats at the hands of Canada and Kenya amidst allegations of match fixing.
 Although the allegations were not proved Mashud was stripped of his captaincy duty.
 In February 2006, he was fined after being found guilty of bringing the game into disrepute during a match against Sri Lanka.

 His place in the side came under threat, however, with the emergence of Mushfiqur Rahim, combined with his own failure to score a half century in 24 Test innings.
 He was subsequently dropped from the Bangladesh squad for the 2007 Cricket World Cup and after a brief return against Sri Lanka did not feature, with Rahim and Dhiman Ghosh being preferred as wicketkeepers.
 He announced his retirement from international cricket in 2008.

+Later career

+Early in 2019, Mashud was chosen as the new Bangladesh team manager for the away series against New Zealand.